-Our BRC Registered consultants and BRC qualified auditors can offer support, either ad-hoc within your existing QA team, or as project leaders.
+Our BRCGS Registered consultants and BRCGS qualified auditors can offer support, either ad-hoc within your existing QA team, or as project leaders.

 About the GFSI Standards

 In the year 2000, the GFSI was set up within The Consumer Goods Forum to advance the food safety management and to ensure safe food for consumers everywhere.
 In the year 2003 the Organisation began to benchmark, internationally, the Global Food Safety Standards managed by several scheme administrators including the British Retail Consortium (BRCGS), International Featured Standard (IFS) and FSSC 22000, amongst others.
 The Standards ensure the management of food and product safety across the food industry including food processors and manufacturers, packers, storage and distribution, and packaging manufacturers.
 The Standards ensure that condition, procedure and practice is managed within the following areas to provide assurance to the consumer (please note that these vary slightly between GFSI benchmarked standards):-

 - Management Commitment – a system and process to ensure inter-departmental communication on food safety matters, underpinned by a commitment by the senior management team to provide the necessary resources and support, together with objectives, for the management of food safety.

 - Hazard Analysis and Critical Control Point (HACCP) – an internationally recognised risk assessment protocol for the identification of food and product safety hazards, the implementation and validation of effective controls and the identification of Critical Control Points, all supported by valid and fully implemented pre-requisite controls such as staff training, waste management, water control, pest control and sanitation.